 Throughout a divorce, your attorney will be your advisor, spokesperson, negotiator, and trusted confidant.
-MOLM partner Benjamin Valencia contributes tips on selecting the right divorce attorney to Fatherly.
+MOLM partner Benjamin Valencia contributes tips on selecting the right divorce attorney in Los Angeles to Fatherly.

-Throughout a divorce, your attorney will he your advisor, spokesperson, negotiator, and trusted confidant.
+Throughout a divorce, your Los Angeles divorce attorney will he your advisor, spokesperson, negotiator, and trusted confidant.
 Finding the right one for you is essential.

 Now that you and your partner have made the difficult decision to get divorced, you have to set about the task of finding a lawyer.
 Unfortunately, it’s not something that you can resolve with just a simple Google search.
 Before settling on a divorce lawyer to oversee your proceedings, you have to make sure you haven’t left a single stone unturned.